 “Feeling like you have the plague a.k.a morning sickness!
 Headache for days!
 Energy for nothing!

 Sometimes, it’s helpful to step back and remember why your going through all this.
 Your symptoms won’t be forever, and in the end you will get to meet the beautiful little person you helped create.
 In the end it is worth all those difficult moments you had to go through.

 Today I want to go over some really helpful tips to help you get through the first trimester in one piece.
 Even though I have only had one child, this advice helped me through and I believe will be applicable to you as well.
 So I rounded up my best tips from friends, family, other bloggers and my own experience to help you stay afloat through the rough waters of your first trimester.

-Disclaimer: To be transparent there are affiliate links in this post.
+To be transparent, there are affiliate links in this post.
 There is no extra charge to you if you decide to purchase any of the products.
-I get a small commission so I appreciate it if you decide to.
+I get a small commission, so I appreciate it if you decided to.
 Also, any tips here are not to be taken as medical advice.
-I am not a doctor and any questions or concerns should be discussed with your doctor or a medical professional.
-For more information check out my disclosure and disclaimer page.
+I am not a doctor, and any questions or concerns should be discussed with your doctor or a medical professional.
+For more information, check out my disclosure and disclaimer page.

 1. DRINK THE COFFEE

 Is coffee your go to for an energy boost?
 Well you don’t have to stop just because your pregnant.
 Yes you should limit the amount you drink however, but you don’t have to quit drinking it.

 Originally I stopped drinking coffee because of the caffeine, thinking that it was bad for my growing baby.
 As a result I ended up getting really bad migraines because I quit cold turkey.
 I was pretty much addicted to caffeine.

 When my doctor told me it was safe to have 12 ounces a day I was so relieved and promptly went to Dunkins to get a cup.

 - You want to limit your caffeine to about 200 mg a day or less.
 That is about 12 ounces.